VaidantSharma/LeetCode/README.md

 # LeetCode
-Here i will be solving LeetCode questions and will be providing the some nice solutions to them
+Here i will be solving LeetCode questions and will be providing some nice solutions to them